• Home

 Climate-controlled recreation room with quality finishes throughout

 Pre-1940s homes (33.8% of Glencoe): These often have stone or rubble foundations, lower ceiling heights, and original waterproofing systems that may need complete replacement.
-Approach with care — these basements can be transformed beautifully, but they require contractors who understand historic construction.
+These basements can be transformed beautifully, but require contractors experienced with historic construction methods and materials.

-Mid-century homes (1940s-1960s): Typically feature poured concrete or block foundations with 7-8 foot ceilings.
-Most straightforward for finishing, though original drain tile systems may be failing after 60-80 years.
+Mid-century homes (1940s–1960s): Typically poured concrete or block foundations with 7–8 foot ceilings — most straightforward for finishing, though original drain tile systems may be failing after 60–80 years.

 Architect-designed homes: Glencoe has 13 Frank Lloyd Wright structures and hundreds of other architect-designed homes.
-If your home has historic significance, consult with the Village's Historic Preservation Commission before making changes — even to the basement.
+If your home has historic significance, the Village's Historic Preservation Commission has ongoing discussions about landmark protections — consult with the Village before making any changes, even to the basement.
+As of August 2025, Glencoe is actively evaluating expanded preservation incentives including building permit fee rebates for certified and honorary landmarks.

 Stay in the New Trier district: Glencoe families are here for New Trier High School — consistently ranked among Illinois' best.
 A basement remodel adds the space you need without changing your kids' school assignments or moving to a larger home in a different district.

 $1.35M median values: At Glencoe's price points, maximizing usable square footage delivers significant returns.
-Adding 800 finished square feet to a million-dollar home is a smart investment.
+Adding 800 finished square feet to a million-dollar home is a smart investment even in a tariff-impacted materials environment.

 Is Your Glencoe Basement Ready to Finish?

 Glencoe's diverse housing stock — from pre-war estates to mid-century moderns — means basement conditions vary significantly.
-Here's how to assess yours:
+Here's how to assess yours before getting estimates for basement remodeling in Glencoe:

 ✓